 For awhile it was primarily used to make a traditional sweet called alegria which was mady by popping the amaranth and combining it with some kind of sticky sweetener like honey or sugar and molasses.

 Fortunately for us, this historic grain flew under the radar until the 1970s when it was introduced into the United States.
 An article by the George Mateljan Foundation explained the discovery this way, “Amaranth has always had a place near and dear to my heart.
 Years ago, I heard about amaranth, the grain that had once been a staple in the diets of pre-Columbian Aztecs.
 I had learned that with the arrival of Cortez and the Spanish conquistadors, all crops of amaranth were burned, its use was forbidden, and its possession was cause for severe punishment.
 I set out to find this ‘lost’ grain, to hopefully discover this treasure that lay at the heart of this incredibly powerful people.
-After 300 years of it being in obscurity, I rediscovered amaranth in Mexico where I was honored to share it on ceremonial days with the descendents of the Aztecs, who believed that amaranth provided them with supernatural power.
+After 300 years of it being in obscurity, I rediscovered amaranth in Mexico where I was honored to share it on ceremonial days with the descendants of the Aztecs, who believed that amaranth provided them with supernatural power.
 Therefore, it is not surprising to me when people say they are not familiar with amaranth as it was only in the 1970s that I reintroduced this ancient grain to the United States.”

 And we are thankful for that!
-Today, amaranth is grown in a few locations in the United States, and we are able to enjoy this grain despite its rough past!
+Today, amaranth is grown in a few locations in the United States, and we are able to enjoy this nutritious grain despite its rough past!